 – Paul Simon

 Between Tel Aviv and Jaffa where dusty streets are dotted with carpentries and garages, lies the graffiti heaven.
 Striding through hidden side streets you will dive into a world rich with color, beauty and charm.
-Follow us into alleys where everything is covered by splashes of spray and color.
-This cross-cultural Tel Aviv tour exposes the enigmatic characters of local street artists.
-Each artist presents a personal culture conveying a unique visual message using the graffiti language.
+Plunging into this colourful world you will discover how each artist creates visual messages, chooses the ultimate technique and finally presents brilliant art pieces.
 You will be in the heart of the hottest debates typical of the Israeli society.
-It is all there on the walls – visual dialogues on politics, temporary art and Israeli society.
-This experience will guide you along the evolution of local street artists.
-Plunging into this colourful world you will follow the steps street artists take.
-How they create visual messages, choose the ultimate technique and finally present brilliant art pieces.
-You will be amazed by the richness and complexity of Tel Aviv’s graffiti.
+It is all there on the walls – visual dialogues on politics, temporary art debates, cultural conflicts and at times representation of coexistence within Israeli society.
 This Tel Aviv tour links urban planning, history and evolution of local cultures.
 Experience the response authorities have towards street art and its effect on the local art community.
-During the cross-cultural Tel Aviv tour you will sense how Avant-guard and freedom of speech intertwine.
+During the Cross-Cultural Graffiti Tour you will see how avant-guard freedom of speech and urban democracy intertwine.
 More than all, you will learn the language of the graffiti art that definitely has what to say!

 Meeting Point: HaRabi MiBachrach St. 26, Tel Aviv